Jump to Recipe Print Recipe

 Can you freeze these muffins?

 You can easily freeze these muffins.
 Allow them to cool completely, then add them gently to a large freezer bag.
 Seal it.
-To thaw your muffins, allow them to thaw slowly to room temperature on a plate or pop it into the microwave.
+To thaw your muffins, allow them to thaw slowly to room temperature on a plate or pop them into the microwave.
 If you use the microwave, the icing will get very hot, so be careful.

 How do you store these muffins?